-Vanessa was born in bustling East New York (Brooklyn), New York.
-For a few early years she doted on her mother's every move until she passed away when Vanessa was five years old.
-Having begun school without the confidence instilled by a mother’s comforting words, she found herself in the slow reader section of her third grade class.
+I was born in bustling East New York (Brooklyn), New York.
+For a few early years, I doted on my mother's every move until she passed away when I was five years old.
+Having begun school without the confidence instilled by a mother’s comforting words, I found myself in the slow reader section of my third-grade class.
 Then this happened…

-She spelled “advantageous” and moved from the "slow" to the "advanced" section of the classroom.
-The teacher sent Vanessa home with a note to her father.
+I spelled “advantageous.”
+This moved me from the slow to the advanced section of the classroom.
+The teacher sent me home with a note to my father.
 That was nice.
-But what she remembers most about that day is falling in love with words.
-She began spending most of her days at the library, reading and writing.
-Her newfound love of words made her believe she could do whatever she dreamed.
+But what I remember most about that day is falling in love with words.
+They made me believe I could do whatever I put my mind to, no matter what.
+That pivotal day rooted the educational courage and confidence I needed, as a motherless girl, to pursue my education and dreams.

 Reading Makes a World of Difference